zjustus/CSV-to-CSV-converter-tool/README.md

 The value parameter can be a string
 The value parameter can be a list containing the if then objects that determine the final output.

 padding:
 The padding parameter defines a fixed length of the final value of that column and will fill the remaining space with a specified character.
 If the length is exceeded it will throw a warning but not an error.
-The padding parameter must be an object with the following properties
+The padding parameter must be an object with the following properties:
 - side: defines where the padding will be inserted, on the left or right.
 - char: defines what character will be inserted into the padding.
 - length: defines the length of the value.